-The proposed legislation, General Assembly Substitute Bill No. 6942, aims to establish a Radon Mitigation Assistance Program specifically for low-income households.
-The bill repeals Section 8-446 of the general statutes and replaces it with a new framework that creates the "Healthy Homes Fund," a nonlapsing account within the General Fund.
-This fund will be utilized by the Department of Housing for various purposes, including the remediation of structurally deficient foundations and the reduction of health and safety hazards in residential dwellings, particularly concerning lead, radon, and other contaminants.
-The bill specifies that the program addressing radon hazards will be available to low-income households, defined as those with an annual income at or below 80% of the median income.
+The proposed legislation, General Assembly Substitute Bill No. 6942, establishes a Radon Mitigation Assistance Program specifically aimed at low-income households.
+It repeals and replaces Section 8-446 of the general statutes, creating a "Healthy Homes Fund" within the General Fund, which will be utilized by the Department of Housing for various purposes.
+Notably, the bill includes provisions for funding programs to address health and safety hazards in residential dwellings, including lead and radon remediation.
+The bill specifies that the program for radon mitigation will be available to low-income households, defined as those with an annual income at or below 80% of the median income.

 Statutes affected: Raised Bill: 8-446